International Students

 • Summit Pacific College is pleased to consider international students for admission; however, students should note the following:

 • International students are welcome to apply to Summit Pacific College, but it is the responsibility of the applicant to receive a "student visa permit" from the Government of Canada.
-Interested applicants should go to Immigration, Refugees and Citizenship Canada at the Government of Canada web site for details and procedures.
+Interested applicants should go to Immigration, Refugees and Citizenship Canada at the Government of Canada website for details and procedures.

 • Summit Pacific College does not offer full tuition and/or room and board scholarships.